isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-kill-fleas-on-dogs-naturally-safe-and-fast/index.md

 Borax will kill fleas by incising the bugs exoskeleton and dehydrating their body hence killing them.

 Despite that, borax is great in killing flea larvae, too; it does not eliminate flea eggs on cats and dogs butcan be mixed to create a spray for yard flea spray. **Caution**: Borax containing substances must not be used near pregnant women.
-Further, [keep borax away from food substances](http://npic.orst. edu/factsheets/boricgen. html) and cats, leading to poisoning and breathing problems, respectively.
+Further, [keep borax away from food substances](http://npic.orst.edu/factsheets/boricgen.html)and cats, leading to poisoning and breathing problems, respectively.

 Also, do not use borax on wet carpets, and it can discolor them and destroy their fiber.